True Life: I Have Unruly Edges

 In the years I’ve been natural, my hairline has never been laid to the gawds.
 Eventually, I got fed up with trying to tame something that just wanted to be untamed.
 There is no point in fighting a battle you know you’re going to lose.

 “If you can’t beat the edges, free the edges.”

 “Girl go to work.”

 “Is you finished or is you done?”

-I know having baby hairs is in right now, but for me it’s unrealistic.
-Do you know how much edge control I would have caked up on my forehead? #Lawdness My future daughter(s) and I will be unfleeky together and we’ll still slay all day.
-See ladies, we have to learn how to love what society tells us needs to be bigger, softer, longer, and prettier.
-I learned how to love my A cup breast too.
+I know having baby hairs is trendy, but for me it’s unrealistic.
+Do you know how much edge control I would have caked up on my forehead?
+Just like I learned how to love my A cup breast too, I learned how to love my frizzy edges.